 One last tip involves storing decor during the holidays.
 The holidays that I decorate the most for are Halloween and Christmas.
-So I have bins in the basement for both of these holidays but when I bring them up to decorate, I have lots of decor that I have up the rest of the year that suddenly has no home or looks out of place. ( I find this especially with Christmas since the tree may also take up so much room that you need to move furniture to the basement as well.)
+So I have bins in the basement for both holidays, but when I bring them up to decorate, I have lots of decor that I have up the rest of the year that suddenly has no home or looks out of place.
+(I find this especially with Christmas since the tree may also take up so much room that you need to move furniture to the basement as well.)

 So this is what I do: place anything you are taking down temporarily into the bin that the holiday decor came out of.
 Basically, you are just swapping places or as they say in retail- you are “even exchanging” one item for the other.
 Then when you go to take down the holiday stuff, you get the bin from the basement and replace it!
 I truly think there are many people who don’t put up decorations for holidays because of the “hassle” but let me tell you, (especially if you have children) it is worth it.